-2 Taxonomy of security services
+2 Taxonomy of Security Services

 Users and applications on the network are presented with various security services (e.g., authenticity, confidentiality, integrity, non-repudiation, etc.).
-A security service may be used to implement one or more security policies (organizational and automated [16]), and is, in turn, implemented by one or more security mechanisms (and of course, a given security mechanism may be used to implement different security services, e.g., "OS access controls," in Table 1).
+A security service may be used to implement one or more security policies (organizational or automated [16]), which are in turn implemented by one or more security mechanisms.
 Some mechanisms provide fixed services, and some are variant.1 Additionally, the RMS may make choices for the user regarding variant security mechanisms, as part of its schedule formulation or adaptive re-scheduling (see Section 4).